 While EV chargers last for many years, they, like all things, will eventually need servicing.
-To avoid the stress of figuring out how to charge your EV when your home EV charger malfunctions, it could be beneficial to sign a maintenance contract with the vendor or better yet, become a 365 Pronto customer for a hassle-free EV charger operations and maintenance.
+To avoid the stress of figuring out how to charge your EV when your home EV charger malfunctions, it could be beneficial to sign a maintenance contract with the vendor or better yet, become a customer for hassle-free EV charger operations and maintenance.
 This peace of mind will ensure the charger is functioning properly over time so that your vehicle can stay fully charged when needed.

 As aforementioned, each home charger should come with at least a basic warranty of one year.
 In addition, it could be a good idea to also get an extended warranty from the vendor.
 This additional warranty would cover parts and labor after a few years of ownership.
 Like the maintenance contract, it can bring peace of mind.

-For any EV charger maintenance, repair, or installation, 365 Pronto’s easy-to-use platform connects you and your EV asset directly to a network of local, compliant, and certified service providers.
+For any EV charger maintenance, repair, or installation, our easy-to-use platform connects you and your EV asset directly to a network of local, compliant, and certified service providers.
 It’s as simple as creating a work order in under three minutes and a push notification is sent to local, on-demand providers in your area waiting to fill the gaps in their calendars.